Recipe Scaler

 Scaling formula

-The scaling factor is the core of recipe scaling.
-It is calculated as desired servings divided by original servings.
-Each ingredient amount is multiplied by this factor.
-If a recipe makes 4 servings and you want 8, the factor is 8 / 4 = 2.0.
-Flour, milk, vegetables, and most ingredients double cleanly.
+The scaling factor is calculated as desired servings divided by original servings.
+Each ingredient amount is then multiplied by this factor.
+For example, if a recipe makes 4 servings and you need 8, the factor is 8 ÷ 4 = 2.0, meaning every ingredient is doubled.

-The tool also supports optional target factor input.
-If you know you want to grow the recipe by a specific multiplier such as 1.5x, you can enter that target and see how close your factor is, then store competing scenarios.
+The tool also supports an optional target factor input.
+If you know you want to grow the recipe by a specific multiplier such as 1.5x to match a particular pan size or package quantity, you can enter that target and see how close your serving-based factor aligns.
+This dual-input approach gives you flexibility when resizing a recipe to match a pan, a bulk ingredient package, or a planned headcount.

 Units and consistency